Tuatan/typescript/README.md

 # TypeScript Type Generator
 TypeScript type generator is a simple library that generates TypeScript interfaces, classes and enums based on .NET types.
-It does support generics, inheritance, and also it could handle string/number based dictionaries as maps.
+It does support generics, inheritance, nullable value types and also it could handle string/number based dictionaries as associative arrays.

 The binaries are available through the nuget feed - [TypeScript.NET](http://www.nuget.org/packages/TypeScript.NET/ "TypeScript.NET").